pvlib/pvlib-python/docs/sphinx/source/variables_style_rules.rst

    * `Terminology: definitions of the main quantities. <http://www.soda-is.com/eng/education/terminology.html>`_
    * `Acronyms in solar radiation <http://www.soda-is.com/eng/education/acronymes.html>`_ (more extensive list)

-.. note:: These further references might not use the same terminology as :mod:pvlib.
+.. note:: These further references might not use the same terminology as *pvlib*.
 But the physical process referred to is the same.